chronicleworks/chronicle/docs/recording_provenance.md

 Chronicle does not use relational constraints in the way you may expect a relational database to, or allow free-form data in the manner of a document store.
-It is useful to think of Chronicle as recording facts, and it will make simple inferences to keep your provenance data consistent.
+It is useful to think of Chronicle as recording facts; it will make simple inferences to keep your provenance data consistent.

 For example: